amygao1997/Presidential_Election/README.md

 # Presidential_Election

-1. download data
+1. Download data
     - Edwood - committe master file
     - Amy- candidate master file
     - Emily - Candidate Committee Linkage File
     - Olivia - Contribution to Candidates File
- 2. Copy over the pgAdmin code (Template) into R script
+ 2. Copy over the pgAdmin code (Template) into SQL script
- 3. edit the code to create a new data folder
+ 3. Edit the code to create a new table
- 4. copy and paste the code back into pgAdmin and create the table in pgAdmin
  5. Name the file "Import.sql"
+ 4. Run the script at the command line using `psql`
+    - Repeat until you get it right
  6. Upload the file to GitHub (we are all working on this together)

 Naming Conventions: